dotnet/docs-aspire/docs/extensibility/custom-resources.md

 To help understand how to develop custom resources, this article shows an example of how to build a custom resource for [MailDev](https://maildev.github.io/maildev/).
 MailDev is an open-source tool which provides a local mail server specifically designed to allow developers to test e-mail sending behaviors within their app.
 For more information, see [the MailDev GitHub repository](https://github.com/maildev/maildev).

-In this example you create a new .NET Aspire app as a test environment for the MailDev resource that you create.
-While you can create custom resources in existing .NET Aspire apps it's a good idea to consider whether the custom resource might be used across multiple .NET Aspire-based solutions and should be developed as a reusable component.
+In this example you create a new .NET Aspire project as a test environment for the MailDev resource that you create.
+While you can create custom resources in existing .NET Aspire projects it's a good idea to consider whether the custom resource might be used across multiple .NET Aspire-based solutions and should be developed as a reusable component.

 ## Setup the starter project

-Create a new .NET Aspire app that will be used to test out the new resource that we are developing.
+Create a new .NET Aspire project that will be used to test out the new resource that we are developing.

 ```dotnetcli
 dotnet new aspire -o MailDevResource